NBC's Peacock: Prices, discounts, launch date, devices, shows and movies

 What product features does Peacock have?

 CNET already has a Peacock review of the sneak-peak version that was rolled out in April to Comcast customers only.
-However, the full product launching July 15 will be meaningfully different.
-Not only will new launch of Peacock include more content, but the product will also be organized differently with more features.
+The full product launching Wednesday, however, will be meaningfully different.
+Not only will the new launch of Peacock include more content, but the product will also be organized differently with more features.

 So far, though, Peacock hasn't offered the final version of the product for review in advance, and it hasn't spoken at length about major product features to expect.
 We do know: